adavarski/carbon-homelab/README.md

 2. Open a terminal on the cloned directory and run `./homelab-carbon init`.
 3. When you're done, run `./homelab-carbon kill` to tear down the clusters.

 `carbon-homelab` will create local Kind clusters for management and delivery, and deploy ArgoCD to the management cluster.
-It will also deploy Prometheus, Thanos, and Grafana to the delivery cluster.
+It will also deploy Prometheus, Grafana, Loki to the delivery cluster.

 ### Delivery cluster